-These 5-star Amazon products are perfect gifts that won't break your budget | CNN Underscored
+22 best Amazon gifts for everyone on your holiday shopping list | CNN Underscored

 With prints featuring everything from gladiators riding sharks to something intriguingly called “space cheese,” there’s a novelty sock option here for every man in your life.

-This super snuggly robe comes in 14 colors and will keep you warm all winter long.
+This super-snuggly robe comes in 14 colors and will keep you warm all winter long.

-Champion Powerblend Fleece Pullover Hoodie ($21 to $50; amazon.com)
+Champion Powerblend Fleece Pullover Hoodie (starting at $24.46; amazon.com)

 Champion’s bestselling hoodie is stylish, snuggly and, though listed as a men’s sweatshirt, perfect for any gender.
 The light gray, granite heather, white, red, black and navy models are all currently stocked in sizes XS to XXL.